-Medial branch injections are performed by pain management doctors around the facet joints of the spinal column.
-There are two facets joints at every level of the spine (right and left), and they are thumbnail sized joints that are prone to arthritis just like any other weight-bearing joint with cartilage.
+Medial branch injections are performed by Pain Management Doctors around the facet joints of the spinal column.
+There are two facets joints at every level of the spine (right and left), and they are thumbnail sized joints that are prone to arthritis Medial Branch Nervejust like any other weight-bearing joint with cartilage.

 The word “block” is the same as an injection, and the medial branch block involves injection of numbing medicine and maybe steroid around painful facet joints.

 This may be in the cervical, thoracic or lumbar spine.
 Each joint receives sensation from nerves known as the medial branches.
 These are not large nerve roots, rather, they are small nerve endings that supply the joints with sensation, and hence the ability to feel pain.